 Full details of the University's Policies and Procedures are available here:

-Students resident in England, Wales and Northern Ireland (RUK) are funded differently from those from Scotland and the EU (SEU) and therefore the places available are allocated separately.
+Applicants resident in England, Wales and Northern Ireland (RUK) and the Republic of Ireland (ROI) are funded differently from those in Scotland (SFR) and therefore the places available are allocated separately.
 These allocations have been determined by the Scottish Funding Council and are based on historic intake patterns.

 The School has a number of full fee places available each year - for international and graduate candidates.
 The Scottish Funding Council does not fund places on these programmes.
-International and Graduate candidates are therefore considered at the full fee tuition rate.
+International and graduate candidates are therefore considered at the full fee tuition rate.
+This includes UK and EU graduates.

 |Applicants with a graduate or international fee rate||35|

-In terms of application numbers, we receive around 1000 for the 5-year programme and around 350 for the 4-year Graduate Entry programme each year.
+For 2021 Entry, we receive 1278 applications for the 5-year programme and 529 applications for the 4-year Graduate Entry programme.

 Candidates must achieve our minimum entry requirements in one sitting and at the first attempt.
 Candidates applying with resit examinations (unless there are extenuating circumstances which can be supported by documentary evidence) will not be considered.